MystPi/bella/docs/language.md

 # Language Tour

-> *Note: this document is not completely up-to-date, mostly notably with the addition of pattern matching.
+> *Note: this document is not completely up-to-date, most notably with the addition of pattern matching.
 The examples should still work, but not every aspect of Bella is covered.*

 _[back to index](README.md)_